-Thank you for your interest in Penn State Hershey Medical Center.
+Thank you for your interest in Penn State Health Milton S. Hershey Medical Center.
 Many exciting things are happening in all three areas of our mission: education, clinical care and research.

 Eligibility and Benefits

 Salary and benefits are competitive.
-Dental, Vision, and Health insurance, including hospitalization, is offered at a minimal charge for individual and/or dependent coverage.
+Dental, vision, and health insurance, including hospitalization, is offered at a minimal charge for individual and/or dependent coverage.
 Other benefits include professional liability insurance, life insurance, disability insurance, uniforms, laundering of uniforms, on-call rooms, and a meal allowance for use within the hospital.
 The University Fitness Center facilities may be used by residents for a nominal fee.
 Residents are required to possess a Pennsylvania medical training license before beginning training.
 Information about licensure is forwarded to all new appointees.
 Licenses are issued by the Pennsylvania State Board of Medicine for one year and are renewed annually by the institution.
 All programs are approved by the Veterans' Administration for educational benefits.
-Sample Resident Agreement.

 Requests for applications and information about all programs should be addressed to the Program Director to which application is desired.
-Information on Penn State Hershey training programs can be found at these links:
+Information on training programs can be found at these links:

 Applicants who are not United States Citizens are responsible for obtaining a visa that permits direct patient care.
 Employment is contingent upon evidence of the appropriate visa and permission to work in the United States to a Medical Center official.
-Penn State Hershey accepts the J-1 Training Visa for non-US citizens who are entering an ACGME training program.
+We accept J-1 Training Visa for non-US citizens who are entering an ACGME training program.

 Foreign Medical Graduates

 All graduates of international medical schools must hold a valid certificate issued by the Educational Commission for Foreign Medical Graduates (ECFMG) to be appointed as a resident or fellow.
 For more information on certification please contact: